flatironinstitute/ccn-software-sfn-2025/docs/source/full/group_projects/02_phase_precession.md

 <div class="render-all">

-Many of the units display a negative relationship between position and phase, characteristic of phase precession.
+We can see a number of units that display a negative relationship between position and phase, characteristic of phase precession.
+In addition to 177, units 23, 33, and 146 are good examples of this phenomena.
+In contrast, units 125 and 258 don't appear to be phase precessing.

 </div>